 To view all of the AIP allowed foods in the Pure Feast shop, you can see their collection of AIP foods here.

 It is always important to make sure you work with a practitioner when embarking on any treatment protocol to be certain you are not overshadowing a different disease entirely or have something that clinical labs could help to differentiate and heal.

-Tara Dunne is a Doctor of Naturopathy who received her doctorate from the Canadian College of Naturopathic Medicine.
+Dr. Tara Dunne is a licensed naturopathic doctor who received her degree from the Canadian College of Naturopathic Medicine.
 She also holds a master’s degree in Health and Wellness and a bachelor’s degree in Biology.
 She is passionate about natural wellness and helping people achieve optimal health.

-Her special medical interests include mitochondrial dysfunction, developmental delays, and biochemical balances.
-Tara spent several years training under several world leaders in methylation biochemistry and mitochondrial dysfunction, and she now uses that training coupled with natural therapies to help people overcome illness and achieve optimal health.
+Her special medical interests include atypical neurodevelopment, pediatrics and biochemistry.
+Tara spent several years training under some of the world leaders in these specific topics, and she now uses that training coupled with natural therapies to help people overcome illness and achieve optimal health.
 She is dedicated to making sure the best possible care, outcomes and information is available to everyone.
 In a world of health information overload, she's committed to helping people navigate their own personal health journeys.
-Her other interests include triathlon training and fitness, volunteering for people living with special needs, major league baseball, and cooking.
+Her other interests include caring for her family, triathlon training and fitness, volunteering for people living with special needs, major league baseball, and cooking.